mbouchenoire/twitch-kraken/README.md

 });
 ```

+## Running Tests

+To execute all tests, use:

+    npm test

 ## Contributing

 twitch-kraken is still in an early development phase, but everyone is free to fork it and make pull requests.